JadingTsunami/bigfile_tools/README.md

 # bigfile_tools

-Various tools for dealing with the SoR4 bigfile
+Tools for dealing with the SoR4 bigfile:

+1. **Bigfile Editor**: Edit fields inside a bigfile.
+2. **Level Editor**: Swap out object, pickup, and enemy spawns in every playable level.

 ## !!
 WARNING !!

-**This program does not provide guardrails!
+**These programs do not provide guardrails!
 You can easily break your game's data and cause it to crash on start-up.
 Always back up all files and ALL GAME DATA before editing or replacing any files.
 Use at your own risk!**

  **BACK UP ALL YOUR DATA BEFORE MAKING ANY CHANGES!!**

+# bigfile_editor

 ## SETUP INSTRUCTIONS